sdattri/MIDAS_Spec_V1/README.md

 The MIDAS database supports retrieval of electric utility price schedules, California Flex Alert signals, and marginal GHG emissions from electrical generation.
 Flex Alerts and GHG emissions values – both forecasted and real-time - are continually retrieved from the California ISO Flex Alert site and WattTime’s SGIP API respectively.
 GHG realtime and forecasted values are cached, or temporarily stored, within MIDAS until new values are available while Flex Alerts are passed through MIDAS from the California ISO website, as a user queries MIDAS.
 Previous real-time values are moved to the HistoricalData table automatically.
 A record of previously active Flex Alerts and historic GHG emissions are stored in the HistoricalData table.

-Pursuant to the Load Management Standards, the state’s largest utilities and CCAs are responsible for populating the MIDAS database Holiday table, RateInfo table, and the Value table with all time-varying rate information and values offered to customers.
+Pursuant to the California Load Management Standards, the state’s largest utilities and CCAs are responsible for populating the MIDAS database Holiday table, RateInfo table, and the Value table with all time-varying rate information and values offered to customers.
 For upload examples, please see [Appendix A](appendix-a.md).
 For instructions on how to retrieve the XML upload schema, please see section 3.

-Note: CEC and stakeholders are currently discussing possible changes to the rate data structure.
-We will update this document ahead of any changes to the rate structure and reach out to stakeholders and users.

 The primary lookup identification (ID) for the MIDAS database is a compound key comprised of six individual fields that make up a standardized rate identification number (RIN) as shown in Figure 1.
 RINs are assigned at the time rate information is first uploaded by the LSE through the MIDAS API.
 When an LSE uploads to an existing RIN, the correct RIN must be used at the time of upload.
 Figure 1 illustrates the six identifiers that comprise a RIN: Country, State, Distribution, Energy, Rate, and Location.
 The location portion of the RIN may consist of 1 to 10 characters depending on the specified location’s requirements.